nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * An *email address*
 * A *phone number*
 * Zero or more *tags* associated with them

+Two Person entries are considered duplicates of each other if they have the same name.

 #### Event List
 ![Event List](images/UserGuide/Ui-4.png)